w3b3/save-searches/README.md

-# Create repo

-Done

-# Search for a CLI tooling or how to consume NODE JS native args

-Couple options.
-I've chosen Commander.
+# Structured Saving Searches

+Organize your searches in a structured way.

+- Have a private log of your searches
+- Recall the options presented (not structured) by seeing a page screenshot (`.png` file)
+  - A convertion to PDF or Spreadsheet should be available next
+- Store all the results in a structured way, saving to an online database service (Astra DB, from DataStax)
+  - Parsing of the links found, and recorded in the database
+- Perform retrievals from your records using the same CLI used to save the searches

+## Installation

+TODO

-## Search arg
+## How to Search

+TODO: add default format such as `search <search term> <RESULTS>`

-default implicit input is SEARCH
+- default implicit input is SEARCH

-it should accept several words (to be used as a single search term)
+- it should accept several words (to be used as a single search term)

-## Results arg
+### Results arg

-a second input param is RESULTS that takes an integer.
+RESULTS that takes an integer.

+It is the second input param.

 This is the number of browser tabs that should be opened

+# How it works?

-# How to open a browser based on the CLI inputs
+Running a search opens a browser based on the CLI inputs.

-# Run a search on duck duck go
+The search provider is duck duck go

-# Use input term as “search keyword”
-# Capture the search results (and save it for possible later usage)
-# Parse the results, capturing the links
-# Open 1 (or more depending on RESULTS input) Browser tabs with the captured link
+search results are captured in a screenshot saved in a local folder structure